inbenta-integrations/incontact_adapter/README.md

 * The adapter works with version **'1.41.0'** of the SDK.
 * The adapter only works with the Patron API version **'v12.0'**
 * The adapter needs **cookies** to maintain the user's session with Incontact.
+* The response from escalation when there is no available agents is defined in backstage, with the content titled **'No Agents Available'**.
+So this content should be modified in order to show the expected message.
 * There are variables that must be obtained from the Incontact platform, such as **'applicationName', 'vendorName' or 'applicationSecret'**.
-All of them can be found in the _Admin -> Account Settings -> API Applications_ section within the Incontact platform.
+All of them can be found in the _ACD -> ACD Configuration -> API Applications_ section within the Incontact platform.
+* For the use of **'Hours of Operation'** (additonally to the  **'accessKeyId'** and **'accessKeySecret'**), a **'profileIdHoursOperation'** is needed, and it can be obtained from the Incontact platform in: _ACD -> Contact Settings -> Hours of Operation_ section, as long as there is defined hours.
+* For the use of **'Agents availability'** (additonally to the  **'accessKeyId'** and **'accessKeySecret'**), a **'teamId'** is needed, and it can be obtained from the Incontact platform in: _Admin -> Teams_ section.
 * The **timers** defined in the configuration shouldn't be changed.

 ### Configuration